64robots/nova-fields/docs/custom.md

 ### headingClasses

-Sets the classes to be displayed in row heading.
+Sets the classes to be displayed in row heading (applied both in the detail view and in the form view).

 ```php
 Row::make('Lines', [